 Our Personal Responsibility Key Teacher provides extra support and explicit social skills teaching for children who experience difficulties managing the social aspects of school life.
 This work is also supported by the School Leadership Team and the School Chaplain.

-At Our Lady of Hope, we have a School Chaplain who works every Monday and Wednesday.
+At Our Lady of Hope, we have a School Chaplain who works every Monday and Thursday.
 The School Chaplain offers a warm and welcoming environment for children and parents to visit in order to discuss any issues or concerns they might be having either within the school or at home.
 The School Chaplain runs support programs that enable children to develop positive relationships within the school environment.
 Click here for more information.